Workshops

 • 18 years and above

-• Suitable for beginners and those with more experience
+• Ideal for beginners and experienced artists

 Course aims and skills/knowledge to be taught

-Course outline
+Course outline for the day

 Morning activity